Edward Baigent: Family

 Mary Ann Baigent began providing school education at their home in Wakefield in mid-1843, but the school moved to a cob house in November of that year.
 On 1 January 1844, the new school was officially opened, making Wakefield School the oldest continuous school in New Zealand.
+In 1846 he was instrumental in the construction of St John's Church in Wakefield.

 Professional life

 In 1844, Baigent built a water race on the Wai-iti River and a water wheel drove a flour-mill.
 In 1845, he added a saw-milling plant, and the timber was rafted down the Wai-iti River to the nearest road.
 Baigent had to work for the New Zealand Company to finance his business expansion, so he worked on his sawmill at night after his paid labour job.
 By 1850, there were eight men in his employment.

 Baigent supplied the timber for Nelson's original cathedral in 1850/51.
 In 1869, he opened his first timber yard in Nelson.
 A year later, the yard moved to Waimea Street (later renamed Rutherford Street), where it remained for over a century.
 Baigent was one of the most successful saw-millers in the region and his company, known as 'H. Baigent and Sons' (where the H stands for Henry, his son) was held by the family for generations.